MicBrain/Git-Sample/README.md

 * The rm command only causes beargit to stop tracking a file, but does not delete it from the file system.

 ### Files
+   Here is the description of implemented files:
+*